CAMPERVANNING IN ITALY: EVERYTHING YOU NEED TO KNOW

 We used the Camper Contact app (about 6 euros/year) when travelling through Italy to find our campervan overnight spots.
 They have over 4700 campervan parking and motorhome service areas listed.

-Italy has lots of ‘Area di Sosta’, which are dedicated motorhome parking areas.
-Some are free, while others charge a fee for a 24 hour stay.
-Most of them have facilities for emptying waste-water and the toilet cassettes, and freshwater and rubbish facilities.
+Italy also has lots of ‘Area di Sosta’, which are dedicated motorhome parking areas.
+Some are free, while others charge a fee for a 24-hour stay.
+Most of them have facilities for emptying waste water and toilet cassettes, and freshwater and rubbish facilities.

-To help with your planning – we’ve included all of our campervanning overnight stops for our Italy Motorhome trip.
+To help with your planning, we’ve included all of our camper overnight stops for our Italy Motorhome trip.

-The first stop on our Campervanning trip in Italy was Lake Maggiore in Lombardy, one of the three main Lakes in the Italian Lake District and the second largest after Lake Garda.
+The first stop on our road trip in Italy was Lake Maggiore in Lombardy, one of the three main lakes in the Italian Lake District, and the second largest after Lake Garda.
 Lake Como is the third main lake in the area.